Getting started on a new usability testing project—even if you’ve conducted hundreds of studies before—can be complicated.

 Check out our competitive comparison template here

-Benchmark studies are a series of identical usability tests run at intervals to evaluate how your product’s UX changes over time.
-These studies use larger sample sizes than standard usability testing and always include a quantitative element.
+These studies use larger sample sizes than standard usability testing and always include a quantitative element, making quantitative testing particularly useful for measuring task performance and usability metrics.
 They also use the same core tasks and metrics each time to accurately compare one study to the next.

-Our proprietary QXscore is the best option for tracking UX performance in benchmarking studies.
+Our proprietary QXscore is best for tracking UX performance in benchmarking studies.
 It’s a holistic, easily understood standard for measuring user experience that quantifies users’ attitudes and behaviors into a single score and identifies opportunities to improve.
-It can be used to measure user experience progress over time, relative to competitors, or across multiple lines of business, digital properties, and products.

 Benchmark studies are typically run regularly—monthly, quarterly, or yearly.
 They can also be helpful before and after rolling out a redesign or new feature.

-Longitudinal studies collect data from the same participants on multiple occasions over time.
+Longitudinal studies collect qualitative data from the same participants on multiple occasions over time.
 Studies can be run over a few weeks, months, or even years.
 A longitudinal study will provide valuable insight into how users behave and interact with their surroundings, an experience, or brands over time in their everyday lives.
-This study is an excellent tool for understanding how users interact with your product or service over time rather than just a moment in time.
-It can be done in person or remotely, with or without a moderator.

 Longitudinal studies can be done at any time.
 They can be especially helpful during the ideation phase before product development as a way to understand how users solve a problem without your product.
 You can also run them after development, which will give you insight into how, when, and why people naturally use your product or service.

-Be sure to let your participants know that they’ll be conducting a series of tests, and be clear about the amount of time required to complete the study.
 Include a requirement in your instructions that notes participants will be expected to take a specific number of follow-up tests and that the test will last a specific amount of time.
 This can dramatically reduce the participant drop-off rate for this type of study.

-A diary study is a type of longitudinal study where participants create “diary entries” as points of data.
+A diary study is a longitudinal study where participants create “diary entries” as points of qualitative and quantitative data.
 These diary entries can be audio, text, images, videos, or a combination of all and are typically combined with other studies to gauge participants’ expectations at the start and conclusion of a more extensive study.
-Diary studies can provide valuable insight into how users behave and interact with their surroundings or a product or service in their everyday lives.
-These studies are most effective when done remotely and unmoderated.

 In a card sorting study, participants sort topics like pages, categories, or pieces of content into related groups.
 This can provide insight into how people group and label content and information in their minds.
 This is helpful when designing or assessing an information structure.